 Whenever you begin to notice the green or black intruder in your swimming pool, it simply means that your chlorine level was at some point zero.
 In the case of black algae, your chlorine levels could have been at zero for two or three days.

 With everything else, prevention is always better than cure.
-As a pool/spa operator or owner, we don't have any control over the environmental factors that contribute to the growth of algae.
+As a pool/spa operator or owner, we don't have any control over the environmental factors that contribute to the growth of algae in swimming pools.
 You can however, control some of the nutrients that do contribute to pool algae problems.

 One way to do this is asking your swimmers to shower before entering the pool or spa.
 Other preventive methods that you can take include: